MartinAltmayer/pytest_aws_config/README.md

 Of course, some of your tests may actually need AWS credentials.
 You have two options:

-- Disable the plugin for these tests: `pytest -p no:pytest_aws_config`
+- Disable the plugin when running functional tests: `pytest -p no:pytest_aws_config`
 - Keep the plugin and use some other mechanism (e.g. a pytest fixture) to set the configuration in the test.
 Then your tests remain independent of the configuration on the developer machine.

 ## Links